HAYDN -- High-precision AsteroseismologY of DeNse stellar fields (ESA Voyage 2050 White Paper): Context and motivation

 We argue that a mission dedicated to high-precision, high-cadence, long photometric time series to dense stellar fields is needed to address specific, long-standing key questions in those three areas, which we describe in detail in Sec. \ref{sec:obj}.

 For instance, high-quality asteroseismic constraints for large samples of coeval and initially-chemically-homogeneous stars in open and globular clusters, and in different evolutionary stages, will then be coupled with spectroscopic and astrometric data to assemble high-precision stellar physics laboratories to test stellar evolution models to unprecedented precision.

 The paper is organised as follows: in Sec. \ref{sec:obj} we describe in detail the proposed science questions.
 We then translate scientific requirements into a list of targets and we provide a possible mission design aided by simulations / calibrations using \textit{Kepler} data (Sec. \ref{sec:targets}).
-Before delving into the science objectives, we provide here below a succinct summary about the inferences on stellar structure that one can make from the observation of solar-like oscillations (Sec.~\ref{sec:preamble}), and clarify the limitations of present and planned asteroseismic missions (Sec.~\ref{sec:limits}).
+Before delving into the science objectives, we provide below a succinct summary about the inferences on stellar structure that one can make from the observation of solar-like oscillations (Sec.~\ref{sec:preamble}), and clarify the limitations of present and planned asteroseismic missions (Sec.~\ref{sec:limits}).

-\subsection{Preamble - what can we infer from high-precision, high-cadence, long photometric time series of solar-like oscillators}
+\subsection{Preamble - what can we infer from high-precision, high-cadence, long photometric time series of solar-like oscillators?}

 Among the various classes of pulsating stars, we focus here primarily on those showing rich spectra of solar-like oscillations, which are global oscillation modes excited and intrinsically damped by turbulence in the outermost layers of convective envelopes.